Beastlorion/hubble_exchange_bot/README.md

     - On Success
       -
     - On Failure
-      - @todo report and exit application
+      - report and exit application
     - Finally
       - Trigger order fill cooldown (blocks create_orders service)

-  - @todo store order open price and hedge price to calculate spread pnl
+  - stores order open price and hedge price to calculate spread pnl
   - @todo store fee data
-  - @todo store volume
+  - store volume in performance

 *create_orders service*
   - Wait for the following conditions to be true to start orderCreationTask